‘We’re all in this toxic drug crisis together’

 He expects the pandemic spike in toxic drug overdoses will continue to climb as the benefit runs out and people turn to crime to feed their addiction.

-“The whole Ghetto is getting an extra $2,000 a month,” he said.
+“The whole Ghetto was getting an extra $2,000 a month,” he said.
 “I think (decriminalization) benefits in some ways, but it depends on what you’re going to do with it.
 If there are more recovery options, there I can see benefits.”

 Dr. Nel Wieman, FNHA’s deputy medical health officer, said the pandemic was but one factor in a tumultuous year for many First Nations.
 Anti-Indigenous racism in health care (sometimes referred to as the “third epidemic”), wildfire, the publicizing of unmarked graves at former residential school sites, flooding and landslides have delayed FNHA’s harm reduction policy rollout to create a framework for action for B.C.
 First Nations.